 WILMINGTON, N.C.
-(WECT) - A coloring book that illustrates African American history makers from Wilmington is getting recognition from the North Carolina Museum of History, according to the creator.
+(WECT) - A coloring book that illustrates African American history makers from Wilmington is getting recognition from the North Carolina Museum of History.

-Cedric Harrison, the creator of “Wilmington NC in Color,” says the book will be featured as part of the museum’s 20th annual African American Cultural Celebration Saturday at 1:30 p.m., according to the website.
+Cedric Harrison, the creator of “Wilmington NC in Color,” is scheduled to present the activity books as part of the museum’s 20th annual African American Cultural Celebration Saturday at 1:30 p.m., according to the website.

-Harrison is the founder of Support the Ports, a non-profit agency whose mission is to enhance, cultivate and provide a renewed sense of community ownership and excellence.
+Harrison is the founder of Support the Port, a non-profit agency whose mission is to enhance, cultivate and provide a renewed sense of community ownership and excellence.

 The artwork includes super hero drawings of Black History Month heroes like Michael Jordan, Althea Gibson and Meadowlark Lemon.
 Regular Grayson, the art teacher at GLOW Academy, is the artist behind all of the illustrations.

-The book costs $10 but can be downloaded at no cost on the Support the Ports website.
+The book costs $10 but can be downloaded at no cost on the Support the Port website during the pandemic.
 Harrison says a free audio version is coming out this summer.

-You can download Wilmington NC in Color by clicking here.
+You can download Wilmington NC in Color activity books by clicking here.